Active Adults

 Call 504-897-0143 if you have questions.
 All groups take place Uptown.

-Current Events Group
+Current Events Group (ON HOLD FOR JUNE & JULY)

 Meet others to discuss current news and events.
 No particular viewpoint is required, just an interest in what's going on in the world.
 Bring an open mind.
 This group will meet on the second Tuesday of each month.